Golnar-b/fraud_detection_ML/README.md

 # Machine Learning Model for Fraud Detection

-In this project, data is extracted from live CRM/ Marketing platform comprising of anonymous 10K records.
-This feature/Training set is sampled from a much larger training set for Machine Learning model training.
-To solve this challenge you are free to use any Python packages from available ML toolkits such as Sklearn, H2O, Tensorflow etc. or Java, Scala.
+In this project, we investigate the fraude events related to the customers data, where data is extracted from live CRM/ Marketing platform comprising of anonymous 10K records.
-This is unlabeled or unclassified data using which we provide an approach to:
+This training set is unlabelled and is sampled from a much larger dataset.
+To solve this challenge, we use Python packages from Sklearn.
+To complete the project, the following steps are considered.

+Data Visulaization and Engineering using PCA
-* Train model for clustering data with 3 main categories of features related to Account, Personal ID, and Redemption Activity
+Training the model for clustering data with 3 main categories of features related to Account, Personal ID, and Redemption Activity
-* Model Evaluation (clustering performance)
+Model Evaluation (clustering performance)
-* Anomaly Detection over all clsuters (i.e., detect suspicious customers that are possibly doing fraud transactions)
+Anomaly Detection over all clsuters (i.e., detect suspicious customers that are possibly doing fraud transactions)
 # Project Inputs

 * Customers Database: customers_records.csv